ClassyKit/Classy/README.md

 For detailed usage docs go to [http://classy.as/](http://classy.as/)

+##Supports UIAppearance
+Classy supports all [UIAppearance properties and methods](https://github.com/cloudkite/Classy/blob/master/Tests/UIAppearance-setters.md).
+But instead of being limited to `+appearanceWhenContainedIn:` and `+appearance`, Classy gives you much more control over which views are styled and with what values.

 ##Example Stylesheets

-Classy features a very flexible, nestable syntax Classy makes `{`   `}`   `:`   `;` all optional so you can choose a style that suits you.
-It also saves you from worrying about small syntax mistakes like accidentally forgetting to end a line with a ;
+Classy features a very flexible, nestable syntax.
+Classy makes `{`   `}`   `:`   `;` all optional so you can choose a style that suits you.
+It also saves you from worrying about small syntax mistakes like accidentally forgetting to end a line with a `;`

 This is a valid stylesheet